Toric moment mappings and Riemannian structures: Riemannian geometry in six dimensions

-The endomorphism $\fF$ can be regarded as a smooth section of the tensor bundle $T^*M\otimes TM$.
-The action of $\fF$ on $T_pM$ can be analysed in terms of its kernel and other eigenspaces, which (as $p$ varies) give rise to distributions.
-Integrability properties of such distributions help to characterize the structure on $M$, and we shall see some practical examples in Section~5.

-If an endomorphism $\fF$ is preserved by the action of a non-trivial subgroup $H\subset SO(N)$, it determines a reduction of the structure group $SO(N)$ to $H$.
+Suppose that $H$ is the largest non-trivial subgroup of $SO(N)$ which preserves $\fF$ at every point in $M$.
+Then $\fF$ determines a reduction of the structure group $SO(N)$ to $H$.
 There are many relevant examples of such a procedure.
-When $\omega$ is a simple 2-form, $(\ker\fF)^\perp$ has dimension 2, and $-\fF^2$ is the projection to this subspace.
-At the other extreme, when $N=2n$ is even and $\fF=J$ is an almost complex structure, the eigenspaces of $\fF$ are maximal complex isotropic subspaces of $(T_pM)_c$.
-In both of these examples, $\fF$ satisfies
+At one extreme (for N=2m) is the case when $\fF$ is an almost complex structure on $T_pM$ ($H=U(m)$), the eigenspaces of $\fF$ are maximal complex isotropic subspaces of $(T_pM)_c$.
+If a $2$-form is proportional to one associated to an almost complex structure, it \emph{determines} an almost complex structure even though the corresponding $\fF$ is not an almost complex structure itself.
+In fact the eigenspaces of $\fF$ are again maximal complex isotropic subspaces of $(T_pM)_c$, and the eigenvalue is purely imaginary with respect to an underlying almost complex structure.
+At the other extreme if $\omega$ is a non-vanishing simple 2-form, then $(\ker\fF)^\perp$ has dimension 2, and $\fF$ determines an almost complex structure on this subspace ($H=U(1)\times SO(N-2)$).
+In these examples, $\fF$ satisfies and thus induces an orthogonal transformation on $(\ker\fF)^\perp$.
+For the purposes of this article we say:\smallbreak